 9. Better opportunities

-- Better and more job opportunities for people living in isolated areas different countries.
+- Better and more job opportunities for people living in isolated areas in different countries.

 - Employers can recruit professionals with specialised qualifications.